I have this love and hate relationship with New Year Resolutions.

 4. Be able to do a forearm stand. –> Another inversion stand that I want to learn.
 Time to build my shoulder strength and give my biceps a big kiss!

 5. Learn the Waltz and West Coast Swing. –> My son loves West Coast Swing.
 It looks so cool.
 I want to give it a try.

 I feel the force is strong with me….today.

 Actually, the force has been strong in the past three and a half years after I left the corporate world.
 My book, Global Content Marketing, took me to 10 countries.
 I was fortunate to share my how-to through speaking, coaching, consulting and writing.
 I made friends around the globe through various social media channels.

 Most importantly, many of you have helped and supported me along my journey without asking anything back.
 I am forever grateful for your generosity.

 Don’t take me wrong, I still have my ups and downs, good days and bad days.
 I still worry about the sales pipeline and still facing growing pains.
 I am still working long hours.
 I am still trying to figure out what I want to do when I grow up.
 Ha!

 While writing this post, I am staring at that expensive and beautiful diary book next to my computer.
-Rather writing every day, I’ll write…..with a yearly review.
+Rather than writing every day, I’ll write…..with a yearly review.
 That will be a good starting point.

-Even though with all the challenges ahead and a big mass around the world, I am still looking forward to 2018.
+Even with all the challenges ahead and a big mass around the world, I am still looking forward to 2018.
 I still believe that the force is strong.